Greece Moments Greece Moments

 Our balcony at Anatoli Luxury Studios & Suites

-Every day there was a freshly prepared and varied breakfast from the lovable kitchen fairy Nonna, which left nothing to be desired with its delicious, homemade details.
-There were Greek classics such as spinach dumplings and orange cake, but also Greek omelette, fresh fruit salad and yoghurt with honey from the island of Astypalea.
+Every day, the lovable kitchen fairy Nonna prepared a fresh and varied breakfast that left nothing to be desired, with delicious homemade touches throughout.
+There were Greek classics such as spinach dumplings and orange cake, as well as Greek omelettes, fresh fruit salad and yoghurt with honey from the island of Astypalea.

 Astypalea Hotels Anatoli Studios